-Pulmonary hypertension (PH) is a pathophysiological disorder characterised by an increase in mean pulmonary arterial pressure (mPAP) that can lead to right ventricle (RV) hypertrophy, RV dilatation, RV dysfunction, and RV failure (7-9).
-After a recent change in its definition PH is now defined by a mPAP of >20 mmHg at rest (10) and is classified into the following 5 World Health Organization (WHO) groups based on similar pathophysiology, clinical presentation, haemodynamic characteristics and therapeutic management: pulmonary arterial hypertension (PAH) (Group 1), PH associated with left heart disease (Group 2), PH associated with lung disease and/or hypoxia (Group 3), chronic thrombo-embolic PH (Group 4), and PH with unclear and/or multifactorial mechanisms (Group 5) (7,10,11).
+Pulmonary hypertension (PH) is a pathophysiological disorder characterised by an increase in mean pulmonary arterial pressure (mPAP) that can lead to right ventricle (RV) hypertrophy, RV dilatation, RV dysfunction, and RV failure (8-10).
+After a recent change in its definition PH is now defined by a mPAP of >20 mmHg at rest (11) and is further categorised as precapillary PH (pulmonary capillary wedge pressure [PCWP] \leq 15 mmHg, pulmonary vascular resistance [PVR] >2 WU) and post-capillary PH (PCWP >15 mmHg, PVR \leq 2 WU) based on hemodynamic assessment (8,11).
+PH is classified into the following 5 World Health Organization (WHO) groups based on similar pathophysiology, clinical presentation, haemodynamic characteristics and therapeutic management: pulmonary arterial hypertension (PAH) (Group 1), PH associated with left heart disease (Group 2), PH associated with lung disease and/or hypoxia (Group 3), chronic thrombo-embolic PH (Group 4), and PH with unclear and/or multifactorial mechanisms (Group 5) (8,11,12).

 PH can arise due to various factors, including interstitial lung disease (ILD).
-ILD is an umbrella term used for a group of diseases that cause fibrosis of the lungs (12) which can lead to the narrowing and obstruction of blood vessels, increasing resistance to blood flow through the pulmonary arteries.
-This pulmonary vascular resistance (PVR), along with the loss of pulmonary vascular beds, contributes to the development of PH in ILD patients.
-PH can exacerbate ILD by further impairing gas exchange and oxygenation, accelerating disease progression, and increasing the risk of complications (12).
+ILD is an umbrella term used for a group of diseases that cause fibrosis of the lungs (13) which can lead to the narrowing and obstruction of blood vessels, increasing resistance to blood flow through the pulmonary arteries.
+PVR, along with the loss of pulmonary vascular beds, contributes to the development of PH in ILD patients.
+PH can exacerbate ILD by further impairing gas exchange and oxygenation, accelerating disease progression, and increasing the risk of complications (13).
 Pulmonary hypertension associated with interstitial lung disease (PH-ILD) is frequently observed and is captured in the WHO Group 3 category.

-PH is estimated to affect approximately 20 to 70 million people worldwide (13).
-The United Kingdom (UK) reported a 5-fold increase in the annual incidence of PH from 2004 to 2021 (14).
-According to a population-based cohort study in Canada, which assessed the prevalence of PH among groups 1 to 4, the annual prevalence of PH has considerably increased from 1993 to 2012 (99.8 to 127.3 cases per 100,000 population) (11), with the highest mortality observed in Group 3 (15).
-The prevalence of PH among patients with ILD varies (16,17) and is influenced by factors such as the type and severity of ILD and the diagnostic criteria used (18).
-Prevalence estimates based on the previous definition of mPAP of $\geq$ 25 mmHg, measured by right heart catheterisation (RHC), have ranged from 3% to 64% in ILD patients (18).
-In 2021 the UK reported 57,138 cases of PH-ILD, with projections indicating an increase by 2032 (19).
+PH is estimated to affect approximately 20 to 70 million people worldwide (14).
+The United Kingdom (UK) reported a 5-fold increase in the annual incidence of PH from 2004 to 2021 (15).
+According to a population-based cohort study in Canada, which assessed the prevalence of PH among groups 1 to 4, the annual prevalence of PH has considerably increased from 1993 to 2012 (99.8 to 127.3 cases per 100,000 population) (12), with the highest mortality observed in Group 3 (16).
+The prevalence of PH among patients with ILD varies (17,18) and is influenced by factors such as the type and severity of ILD and the diagnostic criteria used (19).
+Prevalence estimates based on the previous definition of mPAP of \geq 25 mmHg, measured by right heart catheterisation (RHC), have ranged from 3% to 64% in ILD patients (19).
+In 2021 the UK reported 57,138 cases of PH-ILD, with projections indicating an increase by 2032 (20).

 The presence of PH alongside an underlying lung disease poses a considerable clinical and economic burden.
 In a retrospective observational cohort study, Group 3 PH patients underwent more diagnostic procedures, made higher claims for cardiovascular-related prescriptions and pharmacy claims for PAH-related drugs, and received more therapeutic treatment compared with lung disease patients without PH.
 Also, Group 3 patients bore higher all-cause utilisation costs (\$44,732 versus \$7,051) than the comparator group.
-The costs were related to inpatient admissions (35.4%), prescriptions (33.0%), and outpatient care (26.5%) (20).
-A retrospective cohort study evaluating healthcare resource utilisation among patients with PH-ILD, found that the percentage of patients with PH-ILD experiencing hospitalisation doubled (p<0.0001) from 29.5% before PH diagnosis to 59.0% after PH diagnosis, with a significant increase (p<0.0001) in healthcare costs from \$43,201 to \$108,387, respectively (21).
+The costs were related to inpatient admissions (35.4%), prescriptions (33.0%), and outpatient care (26.5%) (21).
+A retrospective cohort study evaluating healthcare resource utilisation among patients with PH-ILD, found that the percentage of patients with PH-ILD experiencing hospitalisation doubled (p<0.0001) from 29.5% before PH diagnosis to 59.0% after PH diagnosis, with a significant increase (p<0.0001) in healthcare costs from \$43,201 to \$108,387, respectively (22).